microsoft/language-server-protocol/specification.md

 	severity?: number;

 	/**
-	 * The diagnostic's code.
-Can be omitted.
+	 * The diagnostic's code, which might appear in the user interface.
 	 */
 	code?: number | string;